lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 authentication via user email and password, but every request the user sends to the server is authenticated based on the keypair.

-A user can have multiple key pairs, but to reduce users the burden of managing keypair, we are currently using only one of user's keypairs to send requests.
+A user can have multiple keypairs, but to reduce the user's burden of managing keypairs, we are currently using only one of the user's keypairs to send requests.
 Also, when you create a new user, a keypair is automatically created, so you do not need to create and assign a keypair manually in most cases.

 Keypairs can be listed on the Credentials tab of in the Users page.
 Active keypairs are shown immediately, and to see the inactive keypairs, click the Inactive panel at the bottom.